DHIWAHAR-K/Social-Media-Ads-Classification/README.md

 ## Project Structure

 - `social_media_ads_classification.ipynb`: Jupyter Notebook containing the code for data analysis, preprocessing, model training, and evaluation.
-- `ads_data.csv`: CSV file containing the dataset with features related to social media ads.
 - `README.md`: This file providing an overview and instructions for the project.

 ## Dependencies